-The new Disney/Pixar movie Luca is a beautiful statement about transgender kids.
+The new Disney/Pixar movie Luca is a beautiful statement about LGBTQ, especially transgender, kids.
 We have already watched it so many times and keep finding more symbolism and meaning in various lines.

 Here are some additional notes from the same source.
 Be sure not to read these until you’ve seen Luca, as there are some spoilers below:

 - Massimo, which means “the great one,” is Giulia’s father and is the one who ultimately steps forward and says it’s okay to accept the boys as they are and not to be afraid.
 He is missing an arm which is scary to the kids at first and makes him intimidating to others.
-Massimo takes pains to point out that his arm was not lost as one would assume, by reckless behavior, but he “came into the world this way”.
-With this understanding of nature he eventually is the hero and leads the way to community acceptance.
-His arm, the camera focus on it throughout, and the scene where he explains it, were all put there for a reason.
+Massimo takes pains to point out that his arm was not lost as one would assume, by reckless behavior, but he “came into the world this way.”
+With this understanding of nature, he eventually is the hero and leads the way to community acceptance.
+His arm, the camera focus on it throughout, and the scene where he explains it are significant.

-- The phraseology used in the film about changing from sea monster to human is not expressed just in terms of danger, but in moral terms–if you do that you’re “bad.”
-Luca, when he first tries, is worried and says, “But I’m a good kid.”
-When you watch again listen to how it’s discussed.
-Alberto’s father abandoning him/disowning him and he thinks there’s something wrong with him, he’s worthless as a result, and the words used to tell him he’s just great as he is.
-The parents’ threat of sending Luca to the bottom of the ocean for the summer represents conversion therapy camp, and rather than being sent somewhere to forced to be something he’s not, he rebels and runs away because he knows who he truly is.
+- The phraseology used in the film about changing from sea monster to human is not expressed just in terms of danger, but in moral terms: if you do that you’re “bad.”
+Luca, when he first transforms, is worried and says, “But I’m a good kid.”
+When you watch again, listen to how it’s discussed: Alberto’s father abandons/disowns him and he thinks there’s something wrong with him, he’s worthless as a result, and the words used to tell him he’s just great as he is.
+The parents’ threat of sending Luca to the bottom of the ocean for the summer represents conversion therapy camp, and rather than being sent somewhere to be forced to be something he’s not, he rebels and runs away because he knows who he truly is.

-- The ultimate betrayal is the scene when Luca fails to be an ally to Alberto when he is caught and Luca regrets that decision.
-When Luca expresses how he really is, his parents and others tell him “but I know what’s best for you.”
+- The ultimate betrayal is the scene when Luca fails to be an ally to Alberto when he is caught; Luca really regrets that decision.
+When Luca expresses who he really is, his parents and others tell him “but I know what’s best for you.”
 When Luca decides to stay as how he really identifies, we hear the line: “Some people, they’ll never accept him. but some will and he seems to find the good ones.”
 Some of these may seem unimportant in isolation but it’s the language and imagery selected throughout.